Playing for Keeps (2012 film)

 Playing for Keeps is a 2012 American romantic comedy film directed by Gabriele Muccino, starring Gerard Butler with Jessica Biel, Catherine Zeta-Jones, Dennis Quaid, Uma Thurman and Judy Greer in supporting roles.

+Once professional athlete George moves to Virginia to win back his ex Stacie and their son Lewis.

 The film was released on December 7, 2012, in the United States and Canada by FilmDistrict.
 It received negative reviews from critics and was a box office bomb, grossing just $27.8 million on a $55 million budget.

 Plot

-George Dryer is a former professional Scottish football player who played for Celtic, Liverpool, A. C. Milan, D.C.
+Former professional footballer George Dryer played for Celtic, Liverpool, D.C.
 United and the Scotland national team.
-He is largely seen as a "has been", and his attempts to sell his sports memorabilia and become a sports announcer are met with ambivalence.
-His relationship with his son Lewis is equally unsuccessful.
-When he discovers his ex-wife Stacie is marrying her boyfriend Matt, George grows despondent.
+Largely seen as a "has been", his attempts to sell his sports memorabilia and become a sports announcer are met with ambivalence.
+George's relationship with his son Lewis is equally unsuccessful.
+When he discovers his ex-wife Stacie is remarrying, he grows despondent.

-After dropping off an audition tape of him practicing sports announcements, George goes to help Lewis’ soccer practice.
-The team's parents pressure Stacie to ask George to become the new coach, and he reluctantly agrees.
+After dropping off his sports broadcasting audition tape, George goes to Lewis’ soccer practice.
+The team's parents want him to become the new coach, and he reluctantly agrees.
 George is bribed by Carl King to give his children preferential treatment, and attracts the attention of the divorced Barb, ex-sportscaster Denise, and Carl's wife Patti.
-Denise is particularly forward, sending George an email that she is thinking of him.

-At practice, George is invited to a dinner party at Carl's house, is approached by Barb, and is told by Denise that she has been given a copy of his audition tape to watch and pass along.
-At Carl's party, George learns Carl has been having affairs; unbeknownst to Carl, Patti knows.
-Carl lends George a Ferrari under the implication that he "takes care of his friends", which George drives to see Stacie.
-They discuss their relationship, but Stacie says that she does not wonder about the past anymore.
+At practice, George is invited to a dinner party at Carl's, approached by Barb, and told by Denise that his audition tape has potential.
+At the party, George learns Carl has been having affairs; unbeknownst to him, Patti knows.
+Carl lends George a Ferrari as he "takes care of his friends", which George drives to see Stacie.
+They discuss their relationship, but she insists the past is far gone.